leandroadonis86/5G-USB-Dongle-SDX55/Docs/README.md

 # INFO

-More information can be obtained at https://device.report/compal/rxm-g1
+More information can be obtained at https://fccid.io/2ACARSG500M2 and https://device.report/compal/rxm-g1